delabassee/java-lab/lab4-preview.md

 1. Create a Sealed class hierarchy

-In a new directory, create a simple _Vehcile.java_ abstract class with a nested _Car_ class in it:
+In a new directory, create a simple _Vehicle.java_ abstract class with 2 auxiliary classes, _Car_ and _Bike_:

 `
 nano Vehicle.java